actXc/moodle_filter_botr/README.md

 This makes it very attractive for teachers and schools to put large size content there instead of loading videos to the moodle data server.

-Example:
+##Example:
-[bitsontherun 3Wfn34uw-5cnekf32]  can be inserted into text in moodle.
+`[bitsontherun 3Wfn34uw-5cnekf32]`  can be inserted into text in moodle.
 This will be translated into a singed link to a external resource at bitsontherun.com video CDN service.
 This link can not be used longer than the timeout defines.
 If the link is stolen, if becomes useless after a while.
 This does not protect you video from beeing screen copied, but it makes it really difficult to reuse the link some where else.

+##Settings
-The settings need to be set in the moodle settings:
+The settings need to be set in the moodle settings using the admin interface:

 * API-Secret (provided to every user of bitsontherun.com at http://dashboard.bitsontherun.com/settings/)